-The Department of Religion at Rice University is a research program dedicated to describing and analyzing all forms of religion and religious behavior with a wide variety of philosophical, historical, social-scientific, theological, and literary methods.
+The Ph.D. in Religion at Rice University is a research program dedicated to describing and analyzing all forms of religion and religious behavior with a wide variety of philosophical, historical, social-scientific, theological, and literary methods.

 What makes our Ph.D. program stand out among other top tier programs?

-• Significant financial support - all admitted students receive an annual stipend of $32,000 + full tuition waiver for five years.
-Students also have a variety of opportunities for competitive sixth-year funding, based on teaching and research interests.
+• Significant financial support - all admitted students receive an annual stipend of $37,000 and a full tuition waiver for five years.
+Competitive sixth-year stipend funding opportunities are also available.
+In addition, doctoral students receive a 100% insurance subsidy for six years, plus conference and research travel support.

-• Opportunities to participate in certificate programs that enhance training and provide additional funding
+• Opportunities to participate in certificate programs that enhance training.

 One of the benefits of working within a small, well supported, and distinguished department is the ability to tailor the program to meet the needs and interests of each student.
 Requirements for the Ph.D. degree reflect this unique dimension of the training offered.